 We mentioned flash memory earlier when discussing SSDs.
 A flash memory device contains trillions of interconnected flash memory cells that store data.
 These cells hold millions of transistors that when switched on or off represent 1s and 0s in binary code, allowing a computer to read and write information.

-One of the most recognisable type of flash memory device is the USB flash drive.
+One of the most recognisable types of flash memory device is the USB flash drive.
 Also known as a thumb drive or a memory stick, these small, portable storage devices have long been a popular choice for extra computer storage.
-Before it was quick and easy to share files online, USB-flash drives were essential for easily moving files from one device to another.
+Before it was quick and easy to share files online, USB flash drives were essential for easily moving files from one device to another.
 However, they can only be used on devices with a USB port.
 Most older computers have a USB port, but newer ones may require an adapter.

 These days, a USB flash drive can hold up to 2 TB of storage.
 They’re more expensive per gigabyte than an external hard drive, but they have prevailed as a simple, convenient solution for storing and transferring smaller files.